top of page

 Wentworth Castle walk

-Wentworth Castle is a Grade I listed country house located in the village of Stainborough, South Yorkshire, England.
+Wentworth Castle walk 2.78 mi Wentworth Castle is a Grade I listed country house located in the village of Stainborough, South Yorkshire, England.
 It was built in the early 18th century by Thomas Wentworth, the 1st Earl of Strafford, and remained in the Wentworth family until the mid-20th century.
 The estate on which the house stands has a rich history dating back to the 13th century when it was owned by the de Stainborough family.
-It was later owned by the Reresby family and then passed to the Wentworth
+It was later owned by the Reresby family and

 Michael Palmer